What Is a 457(b)?

 What are the disadvantages of a 457(b) plan?

 457(b) plans, while useful, have some downsides.
-One is that they typically don’t include employer matching, which can downsize your contributions.
-Additionally, the plans only offer a limited selection of investments, such as mutual funds or annuity contracts.
+One is that employer matching is less common than in other plans, though some governmental employers may offer it, which can downsize your contributions.
+Additionally, the plans only offer a limited selection of investments compared to other plans, such as mutual funds or annuity contracts.

 Can I borrow from my 457(b)?